 Is this form of journalism accurate?
 And more importantly, does it do more harm than good?

-Let’s take a look at what these particular headlines are really presenting.
+Let’s take a look at what some of these particular headlines are really presenting.

 The Physician’s Health Study: Gross Misinterpretation